More about: 10 Best Things To Do In Triana In Seville

 9. Relive history in Betis street

-Take your time to stroll around admiring the colorful facades of the houses and the panorama towards the other shore.
+Take your time to stroll around admiring the colorful facades of the houses and the view to the other side.
 By the way, if you are interested in viewpoints I recommend you to read the post about the best views of Seville.

 10. Enter the Church of Santa Ana

-At the intersection of Pureza, Vázquez de Leca, Bernardo Guerra and Pelay Correa streets stands a temple with more than seven centuries of history.
+At the crossroads between Pureza, Vázquez de Leca, Bernardo Guerra and Pelay Correa streets stands a temple with more than seven centuries of history.
 It was built during the 13th century and was originally located outside the walls.

 After the reconquest, the subsequent arrival of the Spaniards in America and the Lisbon earthquake, everything changed suddenly.